 This program is for any student interested in investigating the way of life, beliefs and rituals of the Catholic Church, with a view towards being baptized Catholic or completing the Sacraments of Initiation: Eucharist/Confirmation.

 Students are encouraged to participate in any of our Liturgical Ministries, including serving as Eucharistic Ministers, lectors and Greeters.

 The Choir facilitates the sung prayer at the Sunday Evening Mass.
 Musicians are always welcome.
 The Choir is open to all students, faculty and staff.
-Rehearsal is held for one hour in the Chapel before 7pm mass on Sundays.
+Rehearsal is held for one hour in the Chapel before 6:30 PM Mass on Sundays.
 Join us!

 Other Christian Services